Stadium de Toulouse

-Stadium de Toulouse is the largest multi-purpose stadium in Toulouse, France.
-It is currently used mostly for football matches, mainly those of the Toulouse Football Club, as well as rugby matches for Stade Toulousain in the European Rugby Champions Cup or Top 14.
-It also hosts the test matches of France's national rugby union team.
+Stadium de Toulouse (Estadi de Tolosa), previously named Stadium Municipal (Estadi Municipal), is the largest multi-purpose stadium in Toulouse, France.
+It is currently used mostly for football matches, mainly those of the Toulouse Football Club, as well as rugby matches for Stade Toulousain in the European Rugby Champions Cup and Top 14.
 It is located on the island of Ramier near the centre of Toulouse.
 It is a pure football and rugby ground, and therefore has no athletics track surrounding the field.
 The stadium is able to hold 33,150 people.

 History

-The stadium was built in 1937 for the 1938 FIFA World Cup (but again under construction, the World Cup matches were playing in the Stade du T.O.E.C., 4 kilometers further North) and has undergone two extensive renovations, in 1949 and 1997.
+The stadium was built in 1937 for the 1938 FIFA World Cup (but again under construction, the World Cup matches were played in the Stade du T.O.E.C., 4 kilometers further North) and has undergone two extensive renovations, in 1949 and 1997.

 The stadium staged six matches during the 1998 FIFA World Cup.

 It was also used as a host venue during the 2007 Rugby World Cup for games such as Japan-Fiji, won by the latter 35–31.
 On 13 November 2009 the stadium hosted international rugby again when France hosted South Africa.
 At the time, South Africa were leading the series by 20 wins to 10 (6 drawn).

 Michael Jackson performed in front of 40,000 people during his Dangerous World Tour on 16 September 1992.